 This technique saves time

 When you learn how to storyboard your website.
 This method saves a lot of time and money.
-Drawing the storyboard doesn?t take time.
+Drawing the storyboard doesn’t take a lot of time, especially if you use storyboarding tools like one of those reviewed in this Hubspot article.

 - First step.
 Gather the information you want to include on the website.
 This includes text and images.